-Watching sunset on the Chatomok River will be an amazing experience for tourists.
+Watching the sunset on the Chatomok River will be an amazing experience for tourists.
 You will enjoy the special end of the day on the wooden boat, in an hour to watch the beauty of Phnom Penh capital when the night is rising and listening to fishermen's life when the sun is going down towards the end of the horizon.
-Taking a boat floating on the river, you will observe the scenery of the both two sides of this city, catch the fresh air and cool and relaxed on the immense river.
+Taking a boat floating on the river, you will observe the scenery of both two sides of this city, catch the fresh air, and cool and relaxed on the immense river.
 In addition, if visitors love an appointment on the river, you should reserve in advance then immerse yourself with the melody and sound of traditional instruments unique Khmer people served right on the boat.

 Dozens of large and small boats serve an interesting journey on Chatokmok River.
 Usually, the boat will leave at 17:30 and return at 19:30, each trip lasts between 1 hour to 2 hours 30 minutes.
 The fares fluctuate for foreigners from 6 USD.